Jewish man dies after confrontation during pro-Israel and pro-Palestinian demonstrations

 He said police are being cautious before making accusations.
 “We need to do the same; and not let this become a spark that starts an inferno,” he wrote.

+The Greater Los Angeles Area office of the Council on American-Islamic Relations issued a statement calling Kessler’s death a “tragic and shocking loss.”

+“While we strongly support the right of political debate, CAIR-LA and the Muslim community stand with the Jewish community in rejecting any and all violence, antisemitism, Islamophobia, or incitement of hatred,” the statement said.

-Since the war between Israel and Hamas broke out last month protests have been held around the world.
+Since the war between Israel and Hamas broke out last month protests have been held around the world over the deaths of thousands.
 Hamas militants have been condemned for invading Israel and killing and kidnaping civilians while Israel has been accused of indiscriminate bombing that has killed many civilians in Gaza.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.